 Be a Ruthless Editor of What You Allow to Enter Your Mind

 In our 24/7 information culture, we have to be careful what we let into our mind.
 Too much bad news can bring you down, cause mental overwhelm and a sense of gloom, without even realizing why.
 Think about where your news and information come from.
 Is it the TV?
 The newspaper?
 A person?
 Can your access to these things be limited or maybe even cut out all together?
-An added bonus for removing this negativity from your mind, you have more time to work on positive things, goals, visions.
+An added bonus for removing this negativity from your mind - you have more time to work on positive things like goals, dreams, visions, etc.

 Alternatively, let the good vibes in!

 Do this by having inspirational items or things that make you happy handy.
 Listen to a podcast or music, watch a video, read a magazine or a book that are inspirational or motivational in nature.
 Start to take charge of what goes into your mind and make a choice to fill it with informative and positive thoughts.
-By proactively putting only positive things into your mind you’ll start to feel as though that overthinking transforms into optimism.
+By proactively putting only mindful or truly necessary things into your mind you’ll start to feel as though that overthinking transforms into optimism.